By Zachary S. Kester, Executive Director and Robert Miller, Program Officer, Charitable Allies

 Overall, nonprofit Directors have a number of responsibilities with regards to their fiduciary duties to the nonprofit.
 These duties include the duties of care, loyalty, and obedience.
 Additionally, Directors must be cognizant of any special laws and regulations that pertain to nonprofits generally or to nonprofits in their industry specifically, and require them to act in some way to prevent liability.

-Minimizing Potential Liability
+Minimizing Potential Board Liability

 So how can nonprofits properly deal with potential liability issues involving their Board?